Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 ## UI Configure HttpClient and HttpMessageHandler for Api and Webhooks endpoints

 If you need to configure a proxy, or set an authentication header, the UI allows you to configure the `HttpMessageHandler` and the `HttpClient` for the webhooks and healtheck api endpoints.
+You can also register custom delegating handlers for the API and WebHooks HTTP clients.

 ```csharp
 services.AddHealthChecksUI(setupSettings: setup =>